What is in My Bag

 A Starbuck frappuccino...every night.

 I'm Really Proud Of

-- I am most proud of my three daughters and eight grandchildren.
+- I am most proud of my three daughters and seven grandchildren.

 - Climbing out of the canyon in Mesa Verde in 2010 was quite an accomplishment for me (I am pretty lazy).
 I wasn’t sure I could do it.